Muadamiyat al-Sham

+Etymology

+Muadamiyat was named after Al-Mu'azzam Isa, who was a Kurdish Sultan from Ayyubid dynasty ruled Damascus from 1218 to 1227.

+History

+In 1838, Eli Smith noted el-Mu'addamiyeh as being located in the Wady el-'Ajam, and being populated by Sunni Muslims.

+Demographics

 According to the Syria Central Bureau of Statistics, the town had a population of 52,738 in the 2004 census.
-The town is "famed for its olive orchards".

-Muadamiyat was named after Al-Mu'azzam Isa, who was a Kurdish Sultan from Ayyubid dynasty ruled Damascus from 1218 to 1227.

-During the Syrian civil war
+Civil war

 During the Syrian civil war, Moadamiyah was encircled and besieged by pro-government forces from April 2013, and was one of the areas of Damascus hit by a sarin attack on 21 August 2013 (the Ghouta chemical attack) during the Rif Dimashq offensive (March–August 2013).
 When a Wall Street Journal reporter visited the town in October 2013, the population of the still-besieged town was down to an estimated 12,500, and residents said food supplies were exhausted.
 During the Khan al-Shih offensive (October–November 2016), the rebels in control of the town agreed to surrender to the Syrian Army in September 2016.
 The take-over occurred on 19 October 2016, most of the rebels choosing to leave for Idlib along with over 2000 residents.